HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 4. **Limit Transmission Time**: Reduce your duty cycle by transmitting less frequently or for shorter periods.

-> **Key Concept:** *Relocating antennas is an effective way to reduce RF exposure to people near an amateur station.*
+> **Key Information:** *Relocating antennas is an effective way to reduce RF exposure to people near an amateur station.*

 #### Keeping Your Station Compliant Over Time